JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 Also, you need to update the widget for the changes to take effect with [`StatusBarWidgetsManager.updateWidget()`](upsource:///platform/platform-impl/src/com/intellij/openapi/wm/impl/status/widget/StatusBarWidgetsManager.java).

-## Showing widget in LightEdit mode
+## Showing Widget in LightEdit Mode

 By default, widgets aren't shown in [LightEdit](https://www.jetbrains.com/help/idea/lightedit-mode.html) mode.
 To show a widget, implement